Langboat/Mengzi/README_en.md

 [**中文**](./README.md) | [**English**](./README_en.md)

 # Mengzi
 Although pre-trained models (PLMs) have achieved remarkable improvements in a wide range of NLP tasks, they are expensive in terms of time and resources.
-This calls for the study of training more efficient models with less computation but still ensures impressive performance.
+This calls for the study of training more efficient models that consume less computation but still ensure impressive performance.

 Instead of pursuing a larger scale, we are committed to developing lightweight yet more powerful models trained with equal or less computation and friendly to rapid deployment.